Select Type of Degree:

 A general program that focuses on the scientific study of the composition and behavior of the atmospheric envelopes surrounding the earth, the effect of earth's atmosphere on terrestrial weather, and related problems of environment and climate.
 Includes instruction in atmospheric chemistry and physics, atmospheric dynamics, climatology and climate change, weather simulation, weather forecasting, climate modeling and mathematical theory; and studies of specific phenomena such as clouds, weather systems, storms, and precipitation patterns.

-For all the 778 degrees granted in Atmospheric Sciences and Meteorology, General per year, the majority of them are Bachelors degree.
-Of the 171 students earning degrees at the Masters degree level in the US, 40% percent identify as women and 60% percent identify as men.
+For all the 893 degrees granted in Atmospheric Sciences and Meteorology, General per year, the majority of them are Doctors degree research scholarship.
+Of the 223 students earning degrees at the Masters degree level in the US, 41% percent identify as women and 59% percent identify as men.
 Though students at schools all over the US study Atmospheric Sciences and Meteorology, General, Colorado has the most graduates.
 The average starting salary for an undergraduate degree in Atmospheric Sciences and Meteorology, General is $43,600.

 For Atmospheric Sciences and Meteorology, General majors, some of the most in demand jobs include Natural Sciences Managers, Life, Physical, and Social Science Technicians, All Other and Atmospheric, Earth, Marine, and Space Sciences Teachers, Postsecondary.
-Not only that, Atmospheric Sciences and Meteorology, General graduates may find a top paying job, such as Atmospheric, Earth, Marine, and Space Sciences Teachers, Postsecondary or Atmospheric and Space Scientists.
+Not only that, Atmospheric Sciences and Meteorology, General graduates may find a top paying job, such as Natural Sciences Managers or Atmospheric, Earth, Marine, and Space Sciences Teachers, Postsecondary.

 These are the highest paying careers for Atmospheric Sciences and Meteorology, General majors.